rockroman/ws/README.md

     - The client needs a dashboard

-- A successful project outcome for the customer is defined as
+- A successful project outcome for the client is defined as

     - an analysis that shows the variables most correlated with the sale price to help the client to *maximize the sale price* for houses inherited